 We found 4 internists who accept United Healthcare HMO near Arcadia, FL.

-Dr. Vaidy Nathan works as a general internist and geriatrician.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Vaidy Nathan practices general internal medicine and geriatrics (elderly care).
+He honors Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
 Dr. Nathan is a graduate of Government Medical College, Bellary.

 Conditions / Treatments